Jean Terrell: Solo career

-Signing a contract with A&M Records, A&M issued a solo album by Terrell, I Had to Fall in Love, in 1978, which did not make impact on any charts, however she did promote the title track on the Dinah! show in July 1978.
-She did have a minor hit with "Don't Stop Reaching for the Top", which peaked at #72 on the R&B charts.
-Despite A&M's plans to extensively promote Terrell in an effort to boost their R & B division, Terrell declined to travel extensively and leave her family, and complained that certain plans A&M had for her conflicted with her Jehovah Witness beliefs.
+Signing a contract with A&M Records, A&M issued a solo album by Terrell, I Had to Fall in Love, in 1978, which did not make impact on any charts; however, she did promote the title track on the Dinah! show in July 1978.
+Terrell had a minor hit with "Don't Stop Reaching for the Top", which peaked at #72 on the R&B charts.
+Despite A&M's plans to extensively promote Terrell in an effort to boost their R & B division, Terrell declined to travel extensively and leave her family.
+She also complained that certain plans A&M had for her conflicted with her Jehovah Witness beliefs.
 The album failed and she was dropped.
-In the early 1980s, Terrell put together a one-woman show, and did limited touring throughout the United States, and her act consisted of several Supremes songs, songs from her solo album and cover versions of songs by Bette Midler and Lionel Richie.
-Laurence would often perform background vocals for Terrell throughout the shows in the tour.
-Another who performed backing vocals for Terrell during these tours was Freddi Poole, later a member of Payne and Laurence's group the Former Ladies of the Supremes.
+In the early 1980s, Terrell put together a one-woman show and did limited touring throughout the United States.
+Her act consisted of several Supremes songs, songs from her solo album, and cover versions of songs by Bette Midler and Lionel Richie.
+Laurence would often perform background vocals for Terrell throughout the tour.
+Freddi Poole also performed backing vocals for Terrell during these tours, and she was later a member of Payne and Laurence's group, the Former Ladies of the Supremes.

 Former Ladies of the Supremes

 In 1985, eight years after the Supremes officially broke up in 1977, Payne was signed to SuperStar International Records, a Los Angeles-based record label.
 Her then-partner Ronnie Phillips approached her with the idea of reforming the Supremes, to which she agreed, and asked Wilson and Birdsong to join the group.
 Wilson declined, instead opting to continue her solo career, while Birdsong agreed and persuaded Terrell to join the new group.

-The grouping of Terrell, Payne and Birdsong set about forming a spinoff group of the Supremes, although due to contractual difficulties over the ownership of the name.
-They decided to create an entirely new group using the abbreviation "FLOS", for the name the Former Ladies of the Supremes.
-Before the group began their career, Birdsong left for a solo career, and Laurence joined the lineup alongside Terrell and Payne, replacing Birdsong just as she had in 1972, and the group released the song "We're Back", released on SuperStar International Records.
-However, the label did not have national distribution, the song failed to chart and the label folded after.
+The grouping of Terrell, Payne and Birdsong set about forming a spinoff group of the Supremes, although they had contractual difficulties over the ownership of the name.
+They decided to create an entirely new group using the abbreviation "FLOS" for the name the Former Ladies of the Supremes.
+Before the group began their career, Birdsong left for a solo career, and Laurence joined the lineup alongside Terrell and Payne, replacing Birdsong just as she had in 1972.
+The group released the song "We're Back" on SuperStar International Records.
+However, the label did not have national distribution, and the song failed to chart.
+The label folded after.
 The group began touring and performing in shows around this time, making their debut at the Wilshire Ebell Theatre in Los Angeles in 1987.
 By then, they recorded several singles for the United Kingdom-based Motorcity Records label for Ian Levine throughout 1989 and 1990, joining a roster of former Motown artists.
 After several single releases out of the United Kingdom failed to catch on, Terrell again became disenchanted and suddenly dropped out of the group.